Falcon2k1/Falcon2k1/README.md

 Hi, it's Will!

 What I do:
-- Career Crisis Manager @ Amazon, Microsoft
+- Long-time Crisis Manager @ Amazon, Microsoft
 - Python Systems Developer @ Amazon

 Other information about me: